busstoptaktik/geodesy/README.md

 ## Documentation

-The documentation is currently very limited, but take a look at:
+The documentation is currently limited, but take a look at:

 - The coordinate operator [documentation](/ruminations/002-rumination.md)
+- The [description of `kp`](/ruminations/003-rumination.md), the *Rust Geodesy* coordinate processing program
+- This essayistic [rumination](/ruminations/000-rumination.md), outlining the overall philosophy and architecture of *Rust Geodesy*.
 - The API documentation at [Docs.rs](https://docs.rs/geodesy)
 - The [examples](examples)
 - The tests embedded in the [source code](/src/)
-- This essayistic [rumination](/ruminations/000-rumination.md), outlining the overall philosophy and architecture of *Rust Geodesy*.

 ## License